 Phi Theta Kappa Scholarship I, T

 Awarded to transfer students who are actively involved in the Phi Theta Kappa honor society.
-This scholarship, valued at $2,000 per academic year, is awarded in addition to other merit scholarships awarded by the University.
+This scholarship is valued at $2,000 per academic year.

 The following scholarships have special deadlines and/or a separate application is required.

 Two full-tuition scholarships awarded annually to high achieving students from a high school in the Cristo Rey Network.
 Students must demonstrate leadership, commitment to service, and academic excellence.
 Applicants are required to complete the FAFSA.
 An early action application for admissions is preferred, and a separate application is due by February 15.